FionaDL/michelin3star/README.md

 # Michelin3star

 Welcome to the Michelin 3 Star gem!
-This gem creates a CLI to view information pulled from the list of all of the current three star Michelin restaurants in the world provided by a Wikepedia page.
+This gem creates a CLI to view information pulled from the list of all of the current three star Michelin restaurants in the world provided by a Wikapedia page.

 ## Installation